 - chronologies of facts.16

-Advice privilege may also extend, subject to satisfying the dominant purpose test, to notes, drafts, charts, diagrams, spreadsheets and other documents provided by the client in the course of communicating information to the legal adviser.17 Whether privilege attaches to these documents will depend on whether disclosure of the information would reveal the privileged communication.18
+Advice privilege may also extend, subject to satisfying the dominant purpose test, to notes, drafts, charts, diagrams, spreadsheets and other documents provided by the client in the course of communicating information to the lawyer.17 Whether privilege attaches to these documents will depend on whether disclosure of the information would reveal the privileged communication.18

-Similarly, litigation privilege can extend to material which is not communicated to the client but which is obtained by the legal adviser for the dominant purpose of use in, or in relation to, existing or reasonably anticipated litigation.19 For example, draft pleadings and draft affidavits may attract LPP even though they are not communicated to the client.
+Similarly, litigation privilege can extend to material which is not communicated to the client but which is obtained by the lawyer for the dominant purpose of use in, or in relation to, existing or reasonably anticipated litigation.19 For example, draft pleadings and draft affidavits may attract LPP even though they are not communicated to the client.

 Elements of LPP - dominant purpose test